sharetribe/flex-docs/src/docs/concepts-messages/messages/index.md

 [events](https://www.sharetribe.com/docs/cookbook-events/reacting-to-events/)
 through the
 [Integration API](https://www.sharetribe.com/docs/introduction/getting-started-with-integration-api/)
-is the most versatile way to react to what's happening in your marketplace.
+is the most versatile way to react to what is happening in your marketplace.
 As sending new messages does not affect transaction state or transitions, you can’t use Zapier to detect new messages as it can only react to transactions, listing and user events.
 Events allow you to